Matsui’s Revenge: Uncovering the Anti-Japanese History of the New York Yankees

 The decision to part ways with Matsui raised eyebrows, especially when the Yankees contradicted themselves just two seasons later by signing Ichiro Suzuki, another Japanese star, at age 39 (albeit for $6.5 million).
 The treatment of Matsui stood in stark contrast to the respect he had earned and served as a reminder of the Yankees' inconsistent and often dismissive approach toward their Japanese players.

-The Yankees' connection with Japanese stars continued in 2014 with the signing of Masahiro Tanaka, a dominant pitcher who became a cornerstone of their rotation over seven successful seasons.
-However, his time with the team ended under troubling circumstances in 2020.
+The Departure of Masahiro Tanaka The Yankees' connection with Japanese stars continued in 2014 with the signing of Masahiro Tanaka, a dominant pitcher who became a cornerstone of their rotation over seven successful seasons.
+(Incidentally, the Yankees released Ichiro and pitcher Hiroki Kuroda after the 2014 season.)
+However, Tanaka's time with the team ended under troubling circumstances in 2020.

 The 2024 World Series: A Poetic Ending